 Our beautiful, peaceful community offers an affordable environment for those who are retiring or downsizing.
 Get away from the crowded city or cold winters.
-Contact (864) 640-1516 or email at firstname.lastname@example.org
+Homes are owned, Lots are leased.
+No rentals.
+Contact (864) 640-1516 or email at email@example.com.

 At Pebble Springs, rolling hills surround the small town atmosphere.
 Residents can avoid crowds and congestion, yet enjoy all the amenities necessary to compliment an active retirement lifestyle.
 South Carolina has four beautiful seasons yet boasts of a milder winter climate and ease of living.